AnjusriKandi/Sign-Language-Recognition/Readme.md

 ```

 ## 📊 Results
-- Achieved 87% accuracy on the validation set.
+- Achieved 98% accuracy on the validation set.
 - Confusion matrix and accuracy/loss plots included for performance analysis.

 ## 📌 Future Improvements
-- Add real-time gesture recognition using webcam
+- Add real-time gesture recognition using webcam.
-- Extend support for dynamic gestures and words
+- Extend support for dynamic gestures and words.
-- Incorporate Indian Sign Language grammar structure
+- Incorporate Indian Sign Language grammar structure.
-- Optimize model using transfer learning

 ## 🤝 Contributing
 Feel free to fork this repo, raise issues, or open pull requests to contribute!